 They just don’t get it, lmbo!
 This pertains to life as a nurse in general.
 Your family and friends keep asking “Why haven’t you answered your phone in three days?”
 “Why are you sleeping at two o’clock in the afternoon.”
 “Come on, you can’t be THAT tired.”
 No one will ever understand what it feels like to work a 12 hour night shift until they’ve done it….and until they’ve done it for months on end!
 It’s a different type of tired, I can promise you that.

-For me, rotating at my own will or with at least some regularity (4 weeks on, 5 weeks off) is completely fine, but full time, permanent nights?
+For me, part time nights or rotating at my own will (with at least some degree of regularity) is doable, but full time, permanent nights?
 BABY!
 I just cannot any more.
 Thank you, next.
 BUT, there are nurses who have worked nights for thirty years and love it.
 I know several nurses who tell me they have no desire to ever work any shift other than night shift.
 So, it’s all personal preference.
 As a new grad, I definitely would not turn down an opportunity just because it was a night shift position.
 Almost all of us have to pay our night shift dues at some point and hey, you never know, you might like it!
 It’s all about you and what works best for your own life.